guosongwang/GwasWin/README.md

 # GwasWin
 The script is used for creating sliding window and perform defined calculations for Genome-wide Association Study results.
 Right now, the script is very primary and can only create non-overlapping sliding window for beta value.
+Currently only support bovine genome (UMD3.1.x).
 More functions coming soon.

 # Installation
 ## Running Environment